Supersport World Championship

 The All Japan Road Race Championship, organised by the MFJ (Motorcycle Federation of Japan), is Japan’s premier road racing series, with races held at circuits across the country.
 The series offers four racing classes: top class JSB1000, limited-modification ST1000, 600cc class ST600, and 250cc class J-GP3.
 Other than J-GP3, the classes are contested by production-based machines, illustrating the potential readily available to average customer.

 Kawasaki Plaza Racing Team, supported by Kawasaki Motors Corporation Japan, is the top Kawasaki team, fielding Ninja ZX-10R race machines in the ST1000 class, where the performance of the base machine is crucial.
-The rider lineup will be the same as last year, with Ryosuke Iwato, who ranked 2nd last year, again joined by young up-and-comer Gun Mie as they aim to capture the title.
+The rider lineup will be the same as last year, with Ryosuke Iwato and Gun Mie as they aim to capture the title.
 They are also planning to compete in the Suzuka 8 Hours Endurance Road Race in the SST class.

 All Japan Motocross Championship